vaishnavi-3969/All-In-Hackathon/README.md

 - **Job Role Finder ML Model**: Receive personalized job recommendations based on your skills and preferences using our Machine Learning Model.

-- **🔐Data Security**: Secure your data with Auth0 and Firebase, ensuring only authorized users access their profiles and job postings.
+- **Data Security**: Secure your data with Auth0 and Firebase, ensuring only authorized users access their profiles and job postings.

 <h1>Tech Stack</h1>
 <p align="center">